pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 3.2.0 =
+* Fix XSS in the Custom HTML options of the plugin settings.
+* Fix warning in the debug log in case of error.

 = 3.1.0 =
 * New "Max Loading Time" expert option to set the load time for the page and its assets.